ctechfilmuniversity/project_ClimaSynth/Climasynth/Climasynth documentation.md

 # Synthesis

-The sound texture density is achieved by running multiple instances (voices) of a relatively simple granular synthesis algorithm (could you say more about this and if it is the same as Nebulizer refer to it?).
+The sound texture density is achieved by running multiple instances (voices) of a relatively simple granular synthesis algorithm (Danylo: could you say more about this?).
 Each instances' parameters have dedicated controls, exposed to the content creator.

 The synthesis algorithm of a single instance looks as follows:
 <parameters are written  in all caps>